stub22/banquo/README.md

 The core functionality of Banquo is implemented by an SQL table called `balance_change`.

 This table functions like an append-only log, and in principle could be replaced with some other kind of append-log data storage.
-We make use of CockroachDB integrity and concurrency features to ensure that this table serves our purposes, architecturally.
+We make use of CockroachDB integrity and concurrency features to ensure that this table is always in a consistent state.
 The full impact of these features is only clear when we consider heavy workloads in a disributed deployment.
 This design would need careful review before another SQL database was used in place of CockroachDB.

   * The current Banquo implementation never mutates any rows of the `balance_change` table.
   * Our Scala code accesses the JDBC driver directly, which ensures we have complete control over both DB connections and SQL Transactions.